Nintex Xtensions Glossary

 -

-A programming interface that defines how software can be interacted with by other software.
+A programming interface that defines how a software platform can receive and respond to requests from other software platforms.

 -

-An authorization code passed in an API request, either inside the header or as a parameter, to identify the requester.
+An predefined string passed in an API request, either inside the header or as a request parameter, to identify and/or authenticate the requester.

 -